JessWinn/Houndshark-Mitogenomics/README.md

 1. Align the three assemblies to each other using the Geneious alignment tool with default parameters.
 2. Check each alignment for discrepancies on  Geneious and edit maually to obtain the final genome sequence.
 3. If there is a significant discrepancy between the three alignments further investigation is warranted.
 We Sanger sequenced a region of our _Galeorhinus galeus_ mitogenome that we could not find a consensus on when comparing our three assemblies.
-We compared the Sanger sequence fragment to our three assemblies and found that it matched a section of the _de novo_ assembly that the reference assembly failed to detect.
+We compared the Sanger sequence fragment to our three assemblies in Geneious and found that it matched a section of the _de novo_ assembly that the reference assembly failed to detect.
 The full details on this step can be found in the Supplementary material of Winn et al. (2023).

 ## STEP 3: Mitogenome annotation